openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 #### 1) `source ./envInit.sh`

 This takes the contents of the script and loads it into your local environment.
-This module envInit.sh contains the following functions
+This `envInit.sh` module contains the following functions:

 a) initx - This
 b) clean
 c) checkCommon
 d) buildUrl

 #### 2) `initx`